watson-developer-cloud/speech-javascript-sdk/README.md

 The RecognizeStream waits until after receiving data to open a connection.
 If no `content-type` option is set, it will attempt to parse the first chunk of data to determine type.

-`options.token` is required for client-side usage, and it must be [generated server-side](https://github.com/watson-developer-cloud/node-sdk#authorization) (see examples/token-server.js for a basic example.)

 See speech-to-text/recognize-stream.js for other options.